ADVOCACY

 Sponsor: Rep. Moyle (R-10)

-HB 15 | Outfitters and Guides Exception | Passed the House (59-10-1) | Senate Resources and Environment
+HB 15 | Outfitters and Guides Exception | Passed the House (59-10-1) | Passed the Senate (32-0-3) | Signed Into Law

 This further clarifies both public and private post-secondary education institutions are exempt from the Idaho requirement of having a licensed outfitter.